-Caroline Alexander is a NIHR Senior Clinical Lecturer and Adjunct Reader.
-She is the Lead Clinical Academic for Therapies and has a Motor Control Laboratory situated in the Physiotherapy Department of Imperial College Healthcare NHS Trust.
+Caroline Alexander is the Lead Clinical Academic for Therapies at Imperial College Healthcare NHS Trust and Adjunct Reader.
+She has a Motor Control Laboratory situated in the Physiotherapy Department of Imperial College Healthcare NHS Trust.
 She is also a member of the Human Performance group in the Department of Surgery and Cancer led by Alison McGregor (Professor of Musculoskeletal Biodynamics, Surgery & Cancer).

 She received her Physiotherapy Professional Qualification in 1987 from Guy’s Hospital School of Physiotherapy, her MSc in Advanced Physiotherapy and PhD in Physiology from University College London in 1994 and 2002 respectively.
 She has held a position as a clinical specialist and researcher within the Physiotherapy Department of Imperial College Healthcare NHS Trust since 2003.

 Her research interests include investigation of the cortical and reflex control of movement using transcranial magnetic stimulation and electrical stimulation of peripheral nerves.
 She is particularly interested in the control of movement in healthy people and in people with musculoskeletal problems such as Joint Hypermobility Syndrome and shoulder instability.